Ballet, Jazz, Pilates, Explore Dance

 Barb Cameron has a long history with Youth Ballet.
 She has been teaching ballet classes for more than 20 years at the school, and has had the pleasure of seeing many of her former students follow careers in dance and become community leaders in other fields.
 In 2010 Barb took on the role of Executive Director of the school, a position she held for two years.
 Now retired from the administrative side of the studio, Barb continues to teach adult and children’s ballet classes.
 A graduate of the Royal Ballet School in London, England, Barb immigrated to Canada when she was 20 and took her teacher training at the Ottawa Dance Centre.
 Moving to Regina in 1980 she took further training at summer courses at the National Ballet School and Royal Winnipeg Ballet School.
 Before joining the Youth Ballet, Barb had been Artistic Director of Regina Modern Dance Works School for six years, as well as being ballet instructor at the Conservatory of Music and Dance, University of Regina.
 She was a repetiteur for the Alberta Ballet Company’s annual production of the Nutcracker Ballet for several years, as well as for the Moscow Ballet’s production of Swan Lake.
 Barb has a long list of positions held on artistic boards of directors, including Saskatchewan Arts Board, Dance Saskatchewan, Sask.
 Culture, Theatre Regina, Regina Children’s Festival and the Regina Arts Commission among others.

 Brittany was born and raised in Regina.
-She started dancing at the Youth Ballet and Contemporary Dance of Saskatchewan at the age of three.
+She started dancing at the Youth Ballet of Saskatchewan at the age of three.
 She is trained in ballet, pointe, modern, contemporary and jazz.
 She was also part of the Performing Company.
 Brittany has completed up to her Advanced 1 Ballet exam in the Royal Academy of Dance.
 She started teaching at the Youth Ballet as a class assistant and then continued onto a teaching role.
 Brittany moved to Trail, BC in 2013 and enjoyed teaching at Steps Dance Centre until 2015.
-She is pleased to be back to teach at the Youth Ballet Company and is looking forward to seeing her past student, families and to meet many more!
+She is pleased to be back to teach at Youth Ballet and is looking forward to seeing her past student, families and to meet many more!

 Pre-Ballet, Primary Ballet, Ballet, Modern, Jazz